08820048/untools/README.md

 - "`input.txt`" is the path to the input file containing variable names to be converted.
 - "`output.txt`" is the path to the output file where the converted variable names will be written.
 - true indicates that the variable names will be converted to `SCREAMING_SNAKE_CASE`.
 Set it to false for `camelCase `conversion.
+- false indicates that the program will not run in silent mode.
 ------------------

 ## CLI Usage